 Trout

 We would highly recommend that you read our detailed guide on how to catch trout which details our favourite lures, baits and techniques.
 You can follow trout stocking timelines by reading the Victorian trout stocking guide as part of the target 1 million by 2020 and 10 million by 2022 initiatives.
-When targeting trout with lures we recommend using shallow diving hard body minnows, metal spoons, spinners, Tassie devils and soft plastics which are also very effective on trout.
-If your bait fishing, then Mudeye, scrub worms, power bait, yabbies and minnows suspended from a float or a running sinker rig are great options when targeting trout at this location.
-Trout are more active in cold conditions with most catches on the first and last light of the day.
+When targeting trout with lures, we recommend using shallow diving hard body minnows, metal spoons, spinners, Tassie devils and soft plastics, which are also very effective on trout.
+If you’re bait fishing, then Mudeye, scrub worms, power bait, yabbies, and minnows suspended from a float or a running sinker rig are great options when targeting trout at this location.
+Trout are more active in cold conditions, with most catches on the first and last light of the day.
 We recommend targeting trout with a 1-3 or 2-4 kilo fishing rod coupled with a 1000, 2000, or 2500 reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
-If there are larger trophy size trout around then you can go heavier moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.
+If there are larger trophy-size trout around, then you can go heavier, moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.

-We conducted a test to see which would perform better for stocked trout power bait or lures.
-Watch the video below to find out the results which were interesting.
+We conducted a test to see which would perform better for stocked trout powerbait or lures.

-Targeting Carp at Sumsion gardens lake
+Targeting Carp at Sumsion Gardens Lake

 Carp